-The signal should stabilize at 0-10 picoampere (on the PA2000, the sign will be negative since sensor is positively polarized) for zero hydrogen concentration, depending on the specific sensor.
-If the sensor is new or has not been operated for several days, it must be polarized for at least 1 hour before it can be calibrated and used.
+The conversion of sensor signal in pA to amplifier signal in mV is controlled by the Pre-Amp Range (mV/pA) setting on the amplifer (not PA-2000) If the sensor is new or has not been operated for several days, it must be polarized for at least 1 hour before it can be calibrated and used.
 After shorter periods without polarization, the sensor should be polarized until it has exhibited a stable signal for 10 minutes.

-The signal depends on the specific sensor type (see the value in the specifications that came with the sensor).
+The signal depends on the specific sensor (see the value in the specifications that came with the sensor).